homieiot/convention/convention.md

 * `homie` / `5` / `[device ID]` / `$log` / `[level]`

 The topic-value is the logged message, no sub-topics are allowed.
-All log messages send should be non-retained.
+All log messages sent should be non-retained.
 The `level` is set according to the following table:

 level   | description